This article originally appeared on VICE US

 There's more than sufficient cause to investigate the course of events that occurred over the weekend—to look at the people who planned those events, the organizations that planned those events, and determine whether there was criminal conduct in the preparation.
 They came with forethought, they had helmets and weapons—they were armed.
 They had shields.
 They clearly came prepared to engage in violence, they enacted violence, and that violence was targeted.
 I think the investigation should not be limited—certainly should include—should not be limited to just the murder of Ms. Heyer with that car.

-From a hate-crime prosecution standpoint, does it matter that the only person killed was a white woman and not a person of colour?
+From a hate-crime prosecution standpoint, does it matter that the only person killed was a white woman and not a person of color?

-It doesn't matter if the people who were targeted were people of colour, and the consequence was that a white woman died.
+It doesn't matter if the people who were targeted were people of color, and the consequence was that a white woman died.
 And it doesn't matter for the terrorism statute at all.

 The attorney general has repeatedly used the term "domestic terrorism," saying this incident fits that legal definition.
 What statute would apply there?